Provengo/REST-Tutorial/README.md

 - Provides clear success/failure paths
 - Limited in coverage

-## Parallel Testing Approach
+## Model-Based Testing Approach

 To increase test coverage and find edge cases, we can run multiple scenarios in parallel.
-The "PARALLEL" scenario in `tests.js` demonstrates this:
+The model in `spec\js\a_testing_model.js` demonstrates this:

 ```javascript
 bthread("Librarian", function () {